Entanglement dynamics from universal low-lying modes: Introduction

+While the above discussion of $\sE_3(v)$ uses an assumption about the existence of the second set of modes which should be more carefully checked in future work, it allows us to propose a form of $\sE_3(v)$ at finite $q$ and general $v$.
+Hence, we are able to provide a characterization of the phase transitions of $\sE_3(v)$ in a more general regime than previous discussions in random unitary circuits~\cite{zhou_nahum_statmech}, where evidence for a phase transition was found using expansions for large $q$ and large $v$.
+Our physical picture for the origin of the phase transition appears to be similar to the one in~\cite{zhou_nahum_statmech}.
 The structure of the modes \eqref{eta_e_modes_mt} can be seen as a simple and precise realization of an insight from~\cite{zhou_nahum} about the crucial role played by permutations in the late-time evolution of the Renyi entropies.
 Note that the Lorentzian path integral representation of the quantity $\Tr[\rho_A(t)^n]$, shown schematically in Fig. \ref{fig:pathint}, involves an integrand of the form $e^{i\sum_{j=1}^n S[\phi_j]- i \sum_{j=1}^n S[\phi'_j] }$, where $\phi_i, \phi_i'$ represent the dynamical fields of the theory along forward and backward contours respectively.
 Ref.~\cite{zhou_nahum} noted that we get stationary contributions in this path integral from configurations where each $\phi_j$ is equal to some $\phi'_{\sigma(j)}$ for some $\sigma \in \sS_n$, as the phase in the exponent cancels.
 From other configurations, in a chaotic system, we should expect rapidly oscillating contributions that cancel among themselves.
 Based on this observation, \cite{eq_approx} developed a systematic approximation for the saturation value of $S_{n, A}(t)$.